Nick Chubb: College career

 Chubb entered his true freshman season as a backup to starter and future NFL running back Todd Gurley.
 After Gurley was suspended, Chubb took over as the starter.
-In his first start, he rushed for 143 yards on 38 carries at Missouri.
+In his first start, Chubb rushed for 143 yards on 38 carries at Missouri.
 The next game, he rushed for 202 yards and two touchdowns on 30 carries against Arkansas.
 In the 2014 Belk Bowl against Louisville, Chubb broke the bowl game record with 266 rushing yards and was named the Belk Bowl MVP.
-Chubb finished his freshman season with 1,547 rushing yards, good for second in the SEC, despite starting just eight games.
+He finished his freshman season with 1,547 rushing yards, good for second in the SEC, despite starting just eight games.

-At the Alabama game on October 3, 2015, he tied Herschel Walker's record of 13 consecutive 100-yard games.
+At the Alabama game on October 3, 2015, Chubb tied Herschel Walker's record of 13 consecutive 100-yard games.
 However, on October 10, 2015, Chubb suffered a "grotesque" knee injury against Tennessee, preventing him from surpassing the record.
 Due to that injury, he missed the rest of the 2015 season but returned for the 2016 season under new head coach Kirby Smart.

 Chubb returned in the Chick-fil-A Kickoff Game, rushing for 222 yards and two touchdowns in a victory over #22 North Carolina.
 After two modest performances in narrow victories, Chubb sprained his ankle against Ole Miss and was used sparingly over the next five games.
 Georgia went 1–4 in that period, the sole victory coming over South Carolina behind Chubb's 121 yards and two touchdowns (along with Sony Michel's 133 yards).
-Chubb split carries with Michel for the remaining four games of the regular season, but had 100+ yards in two anyway, and ended 2016 with 142 yards and a game-sealing touchdown over TCU in the Liberty Bowl.
+Chubb split carries with Michel for the remaining four games of the regular season, but had 100+ yards in two, and ended the season with 142 yards and a game-sealing touchdown over TCU in the Liberty Bowl.
 He also passed former backfield partner Todd Gurley for second all-time in school rush yards.
 Chubb also passed Kevin Faulk and Darren McFadden to become second in all-time SEC rushing yards, trailing only fellow bulldog Herschel Walker—who was voted the greatest college football player of all time by FBS coaches—in this category.

 It was thought that Chubb would enter the 2017 NFL draft, but he decided to return in 2017 for his senior season with the Bulldogs.
-During his senior campaign, Chubb split carries with Sony Michel, but still managed to amass 1,345 yards on 223 carries (6.0 average) with 15 touchdowns.
+As a senior, Chubb split carries with Sony Michel, but still managed to amass 1,345 yards on 223 carries (6.0 average) with 15 touchdowns.
 The two led Georgia to a 12–1 record and an SEC title.
-In a double-overtime victory over Oklahoma in the Rose Bowl in the College Football Playoff semifinal, Chubb had 145 yards on 14 carries, including a 50-yard touchdown just after halftime and a game-tying 2-yard run in the last minute of regulation.
+In a double-overtime victory over Oklahoma in the Rose Bowl during the College Football Playoff semifinal, Chubb had 145 yards on 14 carries, including a 50-yard touchdown just after halftime and a game-tying two-yard run in the last minute of regulation.
 (Previously that season, Chubb eclipsed 125 yards and two touchdowns three other times: against Samford, Vanderbilt, and Kentucky.)
-In the national championship game, Alabama's suffocating defense held Chubb to just 25 yards on 18 carries in the 26–23 overtime loss.
+In the national championship game, Alabama's suffocating defense held Chubb to just 25 yards on 18 carries during the 26–23 overtime loss.